jig/lisp/README.md

 - `atom` is multithread
 - Tests executed using Go test library.
 Original implementation uses a `runtest.py` in Python to keep all implementations compatible.
 But it makes the Go development less enjoyable.
 Tests files are the original ones, there is simply a new `runtest_test.go` that substitutes the original Python script
-- Some tests are actually in mal, using the macros commented in _Additions_ section (now only the test library itself).
+- Some tests are actually in lisp (mal), using the macros commented in _Additions_ section (now only the test library itself).
 Well, actually not many at this moment, see "Test file specs" below
 - Reader regexp's are compiled once
 - `core` library moved to `lib/core`
 - Using [chzyer/readline](https://github.com/chzyer/readline) instead of C `readline` for the mal REPL
 - Multiline REPL
-- REPL history stored in `~/.mal_history` (instead of kanaka/mal's `~/.mal-history`)
+- REPL history stored in `~/.lisp_history` (instead of kanaka/mal's `~/.mal-history`)
 - `(let* () A B C)` returns `C` as Clojure `let` instead of `A`, and evaluates `A`, `B` and `C`
 - `(do)` returns nil as Clojure instead of panicking